learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 bored.
 Create a function named `tailsNeverFails()` that takes no arguments.
 In the function body, use a `while` loop with a condition that simulates a coin flip (two equally likely outcomes).
 For inspiration, check out the `maybeTrue()` example above.

-If the condition evaluates to `true`, the coin landed on 'Tails' and is flipped again.
-If the condition evaluates to `false`, the coin landed on 'Heads', and the 'Tails' streak is broken.
+If the `Math.random()` evaluates to greater than or equal to `0.5`, the coin landed on 'Tails' and is flipped again.
+If the `Math.random()` evaluates to less than `0.5`, the coin landed on 'Heads', and the 'Tails' streak is broken.
 At the end of the function, `return` a message to the user indicating how many times the coin landed on 'Tails' in a row, e.g.:

 ```js
 tailsNeverFails();